Diophantine problems in solvable groups: Preliminaries

 \begin{definition} Let $M$ be a basic set of a multi-sorted structure $\mathcal{M}$.
 A subset $A\subset M$ is called \emph{definable by equations} (or \emph{e-definable}) in $\mathcal{M}$ if there exists a system of equations $ \Sigma_A(x_1,\ldots,x_m, y_1, \dots, y_k)$ on variables $(x_1, \dots, x_m, y_1, \dots, y_k)=(\mathbf{x}, \mathbf{y})$, such that $\mathbf{x}$ takes values in $M$, and such that for any tuple $\mathbf{a}\in M$, one has that $\mathbf{a} \in A$ if and only if the system $\Sigma_A(\mathbf{a}, \mb{y})$ on variables $\mathbf {y}$ has a solution in $\mathcal{M}$.
 In this case $\Sigma_A$ is said to \emph{e-define} $A$ in $\mc{M}$. \end{definition}

 From the viewpoint of number theory, an e-definable set is a Diophantine set.
-From the viewpoint of algebraic geometry, an e-definable set is a projection onto some coordinates of an affine algebraic set. \begin{example} Let $G$ be a group generated by $a_1, \dots, a_n$.
+From the perspective of algebraic geometry, an e-definable set is a projection of an affine algebraic set. \begin{example} Let $G$ be a group generated by $a_1, \dots, a_n$.
 Then its center $Z(G)$ is e-defined in $G$ by the system of equations $[x, a_i]=1$ ($i=1, \dots, n$) on the variable $x$. \end{example}

 We are ready to introduce the notion of e-interpretability.

 \begin{definition} Let $\mathcal{A}= \left(A_1, \dots; f, \dots, r \dots, c, \dots \right)$ and $\mc{M}$ be two multi-sorted structures.
 One says that $\mc{A}$ is \emph{interpretable by equations} (or \emph{e-interpretable}) in $\mathcal{M}$ if for each sort $A_i$ there exists a basic set $M(A_i)$ of $\mathcal{M}$, a subset $X_i\subseteq M(A_i)$, and an onto map $ \phi_i:X_i \to A_i $ such that: \begin{enumerate} \item $X_i$ is e-definable in $\mathcal{M}$, for all $i$. \item For each function $f$ and each relation $r$ of $\mc{A}$ (including the equality relation of each sort), the preimage by $\boldsymbol{\phi}=(\phi_{1}, \dots)$ of the graph of $f$ (and of $r$) is e-definable in $\mc{M}$, in which case we say that $f$ (or $r$) is e-interpretable in $\mc{M}$. \end{enumerate} The tuple of maps $\boldsymbol{\phi}=\left(\phi_1, \dots\right)$ is called an \emph{e-interpretation} of $\mathcal{A}$ in $\mathcal{M}$. \end{definition}